 - Start-Up Bid

 The Bid component that indicates the Start-Up Time and Start-Up Cost curves for the Generating Unit, which applies for the entire Trading Day for which it is submitted.
-Start-Up Cost curves are strictly monotonically increasing non-negative staircase curves, up to three segments, which represent a function of Start-Up Cost versus down time.
+Start-Up Bids are subject to modification pursuant to the rule set forth in Section 30.7.8 and 30.11.

 * * * * * *

-* * * * * *

-* * * * * *
+- Start-Up Bid Cost

+The Start-Up Costs submitted in a Start-Up Bid as modified pursuant to Section 30.7.8 and 30.11 used for purposes of the determination of a Bid Cost Recovery.* * * * * *

+- Start-Up Cost Curve

+The format of the Start-Up Bid or the Default Start-Up Bids that must be strictly monotonically increasing non-negative staircase curves, of up to three segments, which represent a function of Start-Up Cost versus down time.* * * * * *

 - Subset of Hours Contract

-A contract between a Load Serving Entity and a non-Resource-Specific System Resource that requires the resource to make Resource Adequacy Capacity available to the CAISO on designated days and/or during a specified number of hours, less than seven (7) days a week, twenty-four (24) hours a day.
+A contract between a Load Serving Entity and a Non-Resource-Specific System Resource that requires the resource to make Resource Adequacy Capacity available to the CAISO on designated days and/or during a specified number of hours, less than seven (7) days a week, twenty-four (24) hours a day.

 * * * * * *

+- Transition Bid

+The Bid component that indicates the Transition Cost to Transition a Multi-Stage Generating Resource from one MSG Configuration to another.
+Transition Bids are subject to modification pursuant to the rules specified in Section 30.7.11.

 * * * * * *